jspsych/jsPsych/docs/overview/plugins.md

 ```

 !!! note
-    You cannot remove the `internal_node_id` and `trial_index` values from the trial data, because these are used internally by jsPsych.
+    You cannot remove the `trial_index` value from the trial data.

 ## Data collected by all plugins